 Do: Script out some of the questions and statements ahead of time that you want to make when you reach the prospect.
 This helps ensure you get the most out of each interaction as well as makes you come across as more prepared and polished.

-Do: Plan ahead before the call by performing research and gathering some details on the target contact, their company, products, industry, etc. When determining how to write a phone script, helps you tailor your script to your prospect.
+Do: Plan ahead before the call by performing research and gathering some details on the target contact, their company, products, industry, etc. When determining how to write a phone script, it can help you tailor your script to your prospect.

 Don’t: Do your best not to make calls without any knowledge regarding what the prospect does.
 It might be tough when there is a long list of prospects to call.
 Try to at least visit the prospect’s website so that you understand what they do.

 Do: While working on how to write a phone script, attempt adding some qualifying questions, which are questions that screen the good prospects from bad.

 Don’t: Don’t attempt selling to everybody.
-You could result in spending your valuable time with low-quality prospects when your phone script doesn’t screen the prospect.
+You could spend your valuable time with low-quality prospects when your phone script doesn’t screen the prospect.

-Do: Try including questions and statements in your script which help uncover pain that the prospect is experiencing.
+Do: Try including questions and statements in your script that help uncover pain that the prospect is experiencing.
 Knowing the pain you fix and having those examples in your sales script is a great way of doing this.

 Don’t: Don’t sell to prospects who don’t have pain.
 There is no reason to change when there isn’t pain.